Noroff-FEU-Assignments/project-exam-1-Eirik-Haukeland/README.md

       -d wordpress
 ```

-### worpress connecting to database
+### Worpress connecting to database
-- set database name to the value from MARIADB_DATABASE (from the db setup)
+- Set database name to the value from MARIADB_DATABASE (from the db setup)
-- set username to the value from MARIADB_USER (from the db setup)
+- Set username to the value from MARIADB_USER (from the db setup)
-- set password to the value from MARIADB_PASSWORD (from the db setup)
+- Set password to the value from MARIADB_PASSWORD (from the db setup)
-- set database host to the value from name (from the db setup)
+- Set database host to the value from name (from the db setup)

-### adding recipe plugin
+### Adding recipe plugin
-- go to plugins tab
+- Go to plugins tab
-- click on "Add New"
+- Click on "Add New"
-- search for "WP Recipe Maker"
+- Search for "WP Recipe Maker"
-- click "install now" and then "activate"
+- Click "install now" and then "activate"
-- afterwords you can go to the "wp recipe maker" tab
+- Afterwords you can go to the "wp recipe maker" tab
-- go through the setup and add recipes
+- Go through the setup and add recipes

-### setting links
+### Setting permalinks
-you need to do this so that you can accsess the wordpress rest-api
+You need to do this so that you can accsess the wordpress rest-api
-- go to permalinks in the settings menu
+- Go to permalinks in the settings menu
-- change "Permalink structure" to "Day and name" (https://example.com/YYYY/MM/DD/sample-post/)
+- Change "Permalink structure" to "Day and name" (https://example.com/YYYY/MM/DD/sample-post/)

-### change to code
+### Change to code
-change the url's of the feach recuests on
+Change the url's of the feach recuests on
 [article.js](front_end/js/article.js) (obs. there are two
 in this file), [articles.js](front_end/js/articles.js),
 and [index.js](front_end/js/index.js)